Colours of phlox

 |Division.
 A sharp chop from a spade might break your wrist.
 Perhaps better to undercut gently.
 Although division will be easier if you lift the whole plant, unless you are a nurseryman or moving house I do not recommend it.|

 Like many herbaceous perennials your plants will improve from year to year if you leave them alone.
 The second year plants will be much stronger than the first year when plants are establishing.
 We were very disappointed when we moved to our sandy soil - sandy soils are notorious for lacking nutrients - that our phlox were very slow to get going.
 It was year three before we were proud of them.
-I now wish I had given them some NPK fertiliser.
+I now wish I had given them some of my Yaramila NPK fertiliser.

 I read that in some cases phlox need to be in place for up to five years before they achieve their full grandeur.
 I am inclined to agree, especially with variegated varieties.
 Well established clumps will have greater stored food reserves and I suspect a stronger root system to go down deep and fine water.